 There is not just one difference between B2C and B2B in eCommerce.
 Many features differentiate these models.
 If a company plans to create an online-trading solution, a number of unique requirements should be taken into account to fit with customer requirements perfectly.

 SaM Solutions has vast eCommerce expertise and helps large and small retailers improve their online shopping experience.
-We work with the leading platforms SAP (SaM is a Silver Service Partner) and Magento (SaM has the second-largest certified Magento team in Eastern Europe).
+We work with the leading platforms SAP and Magento.
 Contact us to build your online shop!